Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations: Methodology

 In the left panel of Fig.~\ref{fig:gala_def}, we present three representative samples from our simulation.
 For each galaxy, we align the galaxy's angular momentum with the $z$-axis, such that directions perpendicular and parallel to the $z$-axis correspond to the ``face-on'' and ``edge-on'' views, respectively.
 In all panels, a white circle marks the analysis aperture, corresponding to the previously defined $R_{90}$.
 The top row of Fig.~\ref{fig:gala_def} shows, from left to right: the face-on gas surface density map, the face-on stellar surface density map, and the face-on gas-phase metallicity map.

 To quantify these gradients, we perform a linear fit to the radial metallicity profile over the range $0.25$-$1\,R_{90}$:

-where $Z_{\rm g}$ is the gas-phase metallicity and $R$ is the projected radial distance from the galaxy center.
-In our previous work, we use $12+\log(\mathrm{O/H}) = 9+\log(Z_{\rm g}/Z_\odot)$, and thus this choice has no impact on the calculation of metallicity gradients.
+where $Z_{\rm gas}$ is the gas-phase metallicity and $R$ is the projected radial distance from the galaxy center.
 This specific radial range is chosen to improve the robustness of gradient measurements in clumpy and morphologically irregular high-redshift galaxies \citep{Ma2017_FIRE_gra}.
+Metallicity gradients in EoR galaxies are often strongly negative; accordingly, we adopt $\alpha = -0.1\,\mathrm{dex\cdot kpc^{-1}}$ as the threshold separating negative gradients ($\alpha < -0.1$) from flat ones ($-0.1 \leq \alpha \leq 0$), and classify gradients with $\alpha > 0$ as positive.

 To ensure uniform and adequate radial sampling for our fits, we apply a lower bound of $R_{90}=3\,\mathrm{kpc}$, assigning this floor value to galaxies whose measured $R_{90}$ is below the threshold.
-Furthermore, only gas particles with surface densities above $10\,\mathrm{M_\odot\,kpc^{-2}}$ are included, where fragmentation and star formation are expected to occur \citep{Orr2018}.
+We use only galaxies which $M_\ast\,>\,10^5\mathrm{M_\odot}$.
+Furthermore, only gas particles with surface densities above $10\,\mathrm{M_\odot\,pc^{-2}}$ are included, where fragmentation and star formation are expected to occur \citep{Orr2018}.
 On the right of Fig.~\ref{fig:gala_def}, we show the gradients of the same three galaxies, which exhibit positive, flat, and steep negative slopes at different redshifts.
+As shown in the figure, the metallicity gradient of an individual galaxy can shift from positive to negative, within $\sim$ two snapshots.
+This transition timescale is not universal and depends on the strength of feedback; in most cases, it occurs within $\lesssim 50\mathrm{Myr}$.
 We also estimate two additional timescales.
-The free-fall time $\tau_\mathrm{ff} = \sqrt{\frac{3\pi}{32G\rho}}$ \citep{Semenov2017} characterizes the duration of starburst activity, while the mixing time $\tau_\mathrm{mix} = r_\mathrm{gal}/\sigma_\mathrm{trub}$ \citep{Andalman2025} measures the timescale of turbulence-driven gas mixing.
+The free-fall time $\tau_\mathrm{ff} = \sqrt{\frac{3\pi}{32G\rho}}$ \citep{Semenov2017} characterizes the duration of starburst activity, while the mixing time $\tau_\mathrm{mix} = r_\mathrm{gal}/\sigma_\mathrm{turb}$ \citep{Andalman2025} measures the timescale of turbulence-driven gas mixing.
+We note that $\tau_\mathrm{mix}$ is intended to approximate mixing following episodes of strong feedback, when gas motions are vigorous enough to impact the metal distribution on galaxy scales; for weaker feedback, mixing is likely more localized and this estimate may not apply.